What is TrueWatch application performance monitoring (APM)?

 - Understand how performance impacts users

-What TrueWatch APM Can Do
+What TrueWatch APM can do

 TrueWatch APM provides end-to-end visibility across applications, services, and infrastructure.